-An enema can be uncomfortable and cause discomfort for hours following the procedure, but this is typically a mild and harmless feeling.
-For example, one might feel: faintness, lightheadedness, bloating, cramp in the stomach, nausea, and vomiting.
+An enema can be uncomfortable and may cause discomfort for hours following the procedure, but this is typically a mild and harmless feeling.
+For example, one might feel faintness, lightheadedness, bloating, cramp in the stomach, nausea, and vomiting.

 The discomfort should resolve within 1-2 hours.
 If not, there may be a more severe problem, and you should seek immediate medical attention.

 4. Experiencing Unquenchable Thirst

 You might experience a dry mouth and constantly feeling thirsty.

 It is not uncommon to have severe diarrhea after an enema.